hxllv/express-mysql-api-v2/README.md

 # Node.js, Express, MySQL RESTful API

-Simple restful API.
+Simple RESTful API.
 Uses the "mysql2" package for database connection and "joi" for data validation.

 Should (technically) be useable with any database (as long as data validation is disabled, more [below](https://github.com/hxllv/express-mysql-api-v2#data-validation)).